Universal Seesaw Pati-Salam Model with P for Strong CP: Parity solution to the strong CP problem

 where we defined \(\xi=(Y_{15}^*)^{-1}\,Q_{\nu}(k^2)\).
 If \(\xi\) were Hermitian, the quantity inside the trace in Eq.~\eqref{eqn:d-N-strong-cp} would be a product of two Hermitian matrices and therefore would not contribute to \(\bar{\theta}\).
 To check this, we can write \(\xi\) explicitly in terms of original matrices using Eqs.~\eqref{eq:PQR_nu_identities}--\eqref{eq:H-R-nu-def}:

 We can see that \(\xi\) is not Hermitian in general unless we impose some additional flavor structures.
 For example, if \(Y_{15}^\dagger Y_{15}\) is real for all elements, then \(\xi\) becomes Hermitian.
 The reason Eq.~\eqref{eqn:d-N-strong-cp} is not Hermitian in general is that the down-sector mass receives a correction from neutral leptons whose mass matrix is complex symmetric, and the resulting flavor structure involves two independent Yukawa couplings, \(Y_{15}\) and \(Y_{10}\).
-We will discuss two scenarios where this contribution can be suppressed with \(\mathcal{O}(1)\) CP-violating phases. \textbf{First Benchmark:} In this scenario, we consider the case with light octets with $M_{15} \ll \kappa_R$.
-Then the sextets must lie near the PS scale to generate the fermion masses correctly, with the quartic coupling \(\lambda_5=\mathcal{O}(1)\).
-Using Eq.~\eqref{eq:btheta_master_d} for the definition of \(\bar{\theta}\), we can make a rough estimation assuming the combination of Yukawas and CP-violating phases is \(\mathcal{O}(1)\):
+We will discuss two scenarios where this contribution can be suppressed with \(\mathcal{O}(1)\) CP-violating phases.